-The evaluation of credit for transfer is based on an assessment of course equivalency, evaluation transcripts and accreditation status awarding institution.
+The evaluation of credit for transfer is based on an assessment of course equivalency, evaluation transcripts and of the accreditation status of the awarding institution.
 Additionally, and as appropriate, MCU accepts credits for other types of learning gained outside the traditional academic environment.
-Students who wish to receive credit for prior learning must fill out Evaluation MCU's Portfolio
+Students who wish to receive credit for prior learning must fill out MCU's Portfolio Evaluation